Proof of Riemann hypothesis

-for $\sigma >\frac{1}{60\ln (T)}$.
-(For $\sigma \leq \frac{1}{60\ln (T)}$, there are no zeroes of the seta function on a critical strip.
-See below for an explanation).
-From inequality~(\ref{e76}), the proof of Riemann hypothesis follows.
-With the root $\sigma_0 \in (0,1)$, function $K(\sigma ,T)$ has the root $1-\sigma_0$, and we have the fact that the convex function could not have root away from $\sigma_0 =1/2$.
-To prove the inequality~(\ref{e76}), it is sufficient to prove the inequality
+From the last formula it follows that with the root $\sigma_0 \in (0,1)$, function $K(\sigma ,T)$ has the root $1-\sigma_0$ and we use the fact that the convex nonnegative function in ${\cal D}$ could not have more than one root in ${\cal D}$ and hence this root can have coordinate only on the symmetry line $\sigma =1/2$.